feltor-dev/feltor/README.md

 ## 2. Further reading

 Please check out our [wiki pages](https://github.com/feltor-dev/feltor/wiki) for some general information, user oriented documentation and Troubleshooting.
 Moreover, we maintain tex files in every src folder for technical documentation, which can be compiled using pdflatex with `make doc ` in the respective src folder.
 The [developer oriented documentation](http://feltor-dev.github.io/feltor/inc/dg/html/modules.html) of the dG library was generated with [Doxygen](http://www.doxygen.org) and LateX.
 You can generate a local version including informative pdf writeups on implemented numerical methods directly from source code.
 This depends on the `doxygen`, `libjs-mathjax` and `graphviz` packages and LateX.
 Type `make doc` in the folder `path/to/feltor/doc` and open `index.html` (a symbolic link to `dg/html/modules.html`) with your favorite browser.
-Links to the pdf writeups can be found among other places on the Mainpage.
+Links to the pdf writeups can be found, among other places, on the Mainpage.

 ## 3. Acknowledgements

-FELTOR is developed by Matthias Wiesenberger and Markus Held and includes contributions from an increasing number of people.
+FELTOR is developed by Matthias Wiesenberger and Markus Held and receives contributions from an increasing number of people.
 We gratefully acknowledge fruitful discussions and code contribution from
 - Ralph Kube
 - Eduard Reiter